Arboretum Images 10e4

 Fig Pollinators At Palomar College 4

 © W.P.
-Armstrong Updated 5 June 2025
+Armstrong Updated 4 July 2025

-Male wasp cf. Sycoscapter australis tentatively identified.
+Male wasp tentatively identified as cf. Sycoscapter australis.

 Apparently, when male wasps compete for females within the syconium they engage in violent, often fatal fights.
 Their wicked mandibles suggest they are adapted for more than chewing holes in syconium wall to release winged females like in other fig wasp species.
 Fatal fights are rare in the majority of animal species but are a common component of mate competition between wingless males of some species of fig-associated wasps.
 In fact, one study investigated fatal fighting in the nonpollinating wasp Sycoscapter australis, and about 25% of males sustained fatal injuries during the mate competition period.